Certain diseases, such as Huntington’s disease, Pick’s disease, and Lyme disease, can lead to Dementia, which is the loss of brain function.

-The most common cause of Dementia is Alzheimer’s disease, which occurs in almost half of people who are over the age of 85.
+The most common cause of Dementia is Alzheimer’s, which occurs in almost half of people over the age of 85.

 People with Dementia need all the help, love, and support they can receive from their loved ones.
 If you have a loved with who has Dementia or Incontinence, here are a few ways you can help.

 You’ll find that people with Dementia will often struggle to find answers to questions.
 The best way to deal with this is by being patient and giving your loved one all the time she or he needs to reply.

 It’s fine to suggest answers or words.
 Pay close attention to your loved one’s body language and nonverbal cues.
 Think about the meaning and feelings of the words your loved one says.

 Avoid asking your loved one complex questions.
 To get the best results, don’t ask multiple questions at the same time, and try to ask questions your loved one can answer with “Yes” or “No.” If you can’t ask yes/any questions, don’t give him or her too many options.

 The best question would be, “Do you want to eat apples?”
 However, “Do you want to eat apples or strawberries?” is also a manageable question.

 Many people with Dementia walk around often looking for something or someone, and this walking often seems aimless to those caring for the loved one with Dementia.
 Other reasons why people with Dementia walk “aimlessly.”

 is due to medication effects or to fulfill feelings of thirst, hunger, needing to go to the bathroom, or needing to exercise.

 You can deal with wandering by scheduling times for regular exercise.
 Also, consider adding locks to doors, yet if you choose to do so, consider fire and safety concerns for the entire family.